iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

    /coderoot/iocom/examples/candy/scripts/make_linux_amd64_package.py

-Packages are installed in /coderoot/iocafe folder, where "iocafe" is default name of organization.
+Packages are installed in /opt/organization directory, where "organization" is name of organization, "iocafe" by default.

+The script doesn't use "pack" directory under product to prepare debian package, but creates temporary directory under "/tmp" directory.

 To do/consider
 ***************

-* Now installation target is always /coderoot/organization.
-Should we follow common linux conventions to set installation target?
+* Now installation target is always /opt/organization.
+We really cannot follow common linux conventions to set installation target?
   We need to consider read only disk partitions (stable Raspberry setup), and how operating system, application code, settings and data are placed on disk separate disc partitions.
-* The "/coderoot/organization" directory name could be moved to match linux conventions.
   /usr/local/bin is for normal user programs not managed by the distribution package manager, e.g. locally compiled packages.
 You should not install them into /usr/bin because future distribution upgrades may modify or delete them without warning.